-The general purpose of branding is to portray your business in a unique manner in order to attract an extended audience that will convert into a customer base.
-Therefore, co-branding requires you to search for a partner that will create an entire unique offering in order to garner this interest, especially if you are extending outside of your core industry.
+The general purpose of branding design is to portray your business in a unique manner in order to attract an extended audience that will convert into a customer base.
+Therefore, co-branding requires you to search for a partner that will create an entirely unique offering in order to garner this interest, especially if you are extending outside of your core industry.

 Legitimacy and Reputation

 It will be difficult to disentangle your brand and business from a partnership once it is established.
 Be relational in your partnership, but also be strategic.
 If your B2B partnership is successful, it will serve to strengthen your influence in the marketplace while increasing your revenue.

 The partnership between Starbucks and Spotify was extremely strategic on many different levels.
-From increased exposure, to added customer value, to increased revenue, these two powerful brands are great examples of a successful B2B venture.
+From increased exposure to added customer value to increased revenue, these two powerful brands are great examples of a successful B2B venture.